kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 Note that volumes mounted with `-o context` don't have `seclabel` in their mount options.
 In addition, calling `chcon` there will fail with `Operation not supported`.

-### SELinux support in volumes
+### SELinux support in Kubernetes volumes
 Currently, Kubernetes *knows*(*) which volume plugins support SELinux (i.e. supports extended attributes on a filesystem the plugin provides).
 If SELinux is supported for a volume, it passes the volume to the container runtime with ":Z" option ([`selinux_relabel`](https://github.com/kubernetes/cri-api/blob/648d24775c39780dfc367536f00197be64534684/pkg/apis/runtime/v1/api.proto#L205) in CRI).
 The container runtime then **recursively relabels** all files on the volume to either the label set in PodSpec/Container or the random value allocated by the container runtime itself.

-*) These in-tree volume plugins don't support SELinux: Azure File, CephFS, GlusterFS, HostPath, NFS and Portworx.
+*) These in-tree volume plugins don't support SELinux: HostPath, NFS and Portworx.
 All other volume plugins support it.
 This knowledge is hardcoded in in-tree volume plugins (e.g. [NFS](https://github.com/kubernetes/kubernetes/blob/0c5c3d8bb97d18a2a25977e92b3f7a49074c2ecb/pkg/volume/nfs/nfs.go#L235)).